sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

 { "keyword": "/patternProperties", "instance": "", "value": [ "bar" ] }
 {{</instance-annotation>}}

-* For the first instace, the annotation result of `properties` is [ "foo" ], and the annotation result of `patternProperties` is [ "bar" ].
+* For the first instance, the annotation result of `properties` is [ "foo" ], and the annotation result of `patternProperties` is [ "bar" ].
 However, the 'fooBar' property remains unevaluated, so the `unevaluatedProperties` subschema applies to it.
 This subschema fails (as any instance against a false schema is always invalid), leading to the failure of the entire schema.
-* For the second instace, the annotation result of `properties` is [ "foo" ], and the annotation result of `patternProperties` is [ "bar" ].
+* For the second instance, the annotation result of `properties` is [ "foo" ], and the annotation result of `patternProperties` is [ "bar" ].
 No properties remain unevaluated; hence, the instance is considered valid.

 {{<schema `Schema with 'unevaluatedProperties', 'properties', and 'patternProperties', with unevaluatedProperties set to an object subschema`>}}
 {